KErez/yassi/README.md

 Yet Another Simple Store Implementation

 ## Overview
 Yassi is a very simple javascript store implementation.
-While there are many stores out there that do the job well of storing you state such as redux, flux and others, they are all too cumbersome and opinionated.
+While there are many stores out there that do the job of storing your state well such as redux, flux and others, they are all too cumbersome and opinionated.
 Using these libraries requires too much boilerplate.
-It is not rare to find many developers recommend to start a project without a redux store and move to it only when you app state becomes complex.
+It is even recommended by top influential developers as well as by Redux FAQ page to use them only when your state become complex.

+As Pete Hunt, one of the early contributors to React, says:

+<h3><em>You'll know when you need Flux.
+If you aren't sure if you need it, you don't need it.</em></h3>

+Similarly, Dan Abramov, one of the creators of Redux, says:

+<h3><em>I would like to amend this: don't use Redux until you have problems with vanilla React.</em></h3>

+In addition, redux, flux and others provide public access to all their properties from anyone that can access the store.
+ In many cases and especially when the project grows, the result of such broad access behaviour is a multiple location from which a property is edited which create maintenance hassle and code complexity.

 Yassi approach is different.
-It is so simple that you will want to use it from your first line of code.
+It is so simple that you will <strong>want and should use it from your first line of code</strong>.
- Thus Yassi is:
+ It is publicly readable but privately writable which means everybody can access the property but only the owner can change it

+Yassi key features are:
 1. Unopinionated store - you don't need reducers or actions.
 Just mark the property you want to store with @yassit and you good to go
+1. Publicly readable - all properties in the store can be accessed by any consumer however only the producer/owner of the property can change it.
-1. Reactive store as well as not - You may get a reference to a property from the store using @select or use @observe to get a reactive observalbe on the given property
+1. Reactive store as well as not - You may get a property's value from the store using @select or use @observe to get a reactive observable on the given property
-1. You can register any middleware to the storing process allowing you to create powerfull tools on top of Yassi
+1. You can register any middleware to the storing process allowing you to create powerfull tools on top of Yassi.
-1. The following middleware are available:
+The following middleware are available:
   * beforeStore
   * afterStore
   * beforeRetrieve